 Here’s how to determine if a car has been scrapped in the UK.

-What exactly does “scrap” mean?
+What exactly does “scrap car check” mean?

 In the UK, any vehicle like a car, motorbike, etc., that has been scrapped means that it has been permanently removed from the road and cannot be legally driven or used forever.